Create better business with the help of your intangible assetsThe page was last modified:

 - Create better business with patents

-The right to a patent can be purchased, sold or licensed.
-A patent can also make it easier to interest investors or facilitate matters if you want to sell your business.
-A business partner who gains access to protected technology may be prepared to pay more for what you have to offer.
+A patent gives you sole right to commercially utilise an invention, i.e. a technical solution to a problem.
+This means that you can avoid price competition on markets where you take out a patent.
+The right can be purchased, sold or licensed.
+A patent can also make it easier to get interest from investors and facilitate selling your business.
+A business partner who gains access to patented technology may be prepared to pay more for what you have to offer.

 - Create better business with trademarks